-- If a PRS document exists, the RCF-supported policies should take into account-and to the extent possible, generally be consistent with-the objectives of the PRS in the context of promoting a stable and sustainable macroeconomic position consistent with strong and durable poverty reduction and growth. - In cases where a relevant PRS document136 does not exist, the RCF documentation (e.g., in an attachment to the LOI or MEFP) should outline the country's medium-term poverty reduction and growth objectives and policies.
+- In cases where a relevant PRS document165 does not exist, the RCF documentation (e.g., in an attachment to the LOI or MEFP) should outline the country's medium-term poverty reduction and growth objectives and policies.
 Subsequent Board documents should refer to this documentation and update it as necessary. - PRS documents are not required for RCF disbursements, consistent with the RCF's focus on urgent balance of payments needs.
 Nonetheless, whenever a future ECF- or PSI-supported program is under consideration, staff should inform the authorities at an early stage about the relevant definitions and timelines for PRS documentation requirements (Appendix V) to ensure adequate time for the PRS process. - More generally, PRS documents should normally be produced by the country authorities on a 12-month cycle and aligned with other domestic policy cycles.
-Staff are required to prepare a JSAN for PRSPs and I-PRSPs and circulate it to the Executive Board for discussion, generally within four months of the transmission of the PRSP and I-PRSP (outside the HIPC context).
+Staff are required to prepare a JSAN for PRSPs and I-PRSPs and circulate it to the Executive Board for information or discussion, generally within four months of the transmission of the PRSP and I-PRSP (outside the HIPC context).
 For APRs, it is good practice to provide feedback in the context of an AFP.
 In case of significant weaknesses in the PRS, including those identified in the JSAN or through the AFP, program staff reports should report how these weaknesses are being addressed.

-203. Social and other priority spending should be safeguarded and, whenever appropriate, increased under RCF-supported policies.
+207. Social and other priority spending should be safeguarded and, whenever appropriate, increased under RCF-supported policies.
 Whenever the LOI/MEFP for RCF support includes indicative targets (e.g., when the authorities seek to establish a track record, including for repeated use of the RCF), these should include a floor on social and other priority spending, whenever possible.
 The definition of what constitutes social or other priority spending should be consistent with the authorities' poverty reduction and growth objectives.
 In cases where tracking of such expenditures is not feasible, the RCF documentation should report on which measures are envisaged to develop an adequate tracking system.
 Staff should monitor progress in establishing these tracking systems, and the program may include relevant structural measures, if appropriate.